truffls/sign-in-with-apple-using-django/iOS.md

 // Add an action to be called when tapping the button signInButton.addTarget(self, action: #selector(signInButtonPressed), for: .touchUpInside)
 ```

+You can read more in the documentation of [ASAuthorizationAppleIDButton](https://developer.apple.com/documentation/authenticationservices/asauthorizationappleidbutton).

 ## 3. iOS authorization process